 What is Quinoa?

-Quinoa is a versatile and nutrient-dense ingredient to boost your meals and support your health.
-It’s become a popular substitute for the starchier rice in recent years.
+Quinoa is versatile and has become a popular substitute for starchier rice in recent years.
 While it’s technically a seed, not a grain, it’s used in all the ways that

 How to Cook Quinoa